 Department of Economics

-I get asked a number of questions each year by students who are considering economics graduate school and want additional information to either help them determine if they want to go or to help them decide how to prepare once they have decided.
-I thought it might be helpful to provide an overview of the answers to some of the most common questions.
+I created this guide many years ago based on receiving a high volume of questions from students considering going on to economics graduate school.
+The questions generally centered on whether they should go and if so where and for what degree.
+These questions usually were (and should have been) soon followed with additional questions regarding what sort of preparation one should have when seeking these advanced degrees.
+This essay will provide a short overview of all of these points.
 The guidelines and suggestions I provide here are my opinions only and should not be considered unequivocal facts.
 Reasonable people may disagree on some of these points and I encourage all students interested in graduate school to discuss the matter with several different professors (in part because it will help them write better recommendation letters for you later).

 Masterís vs. Ph.D.

 ††††††††††† The first question a student has to consider in thinking about graduate programs is whether they are interested in a MA or Ph.D. program.
 There are a couple of different ways of looking at this issue.